 Participants' understanding of broker-dealer costs has been enhanced through frequent dialogue with Industry Members.
 The DAG has largely provided written feedback on costs through the industry association members.
 In March 2013, SIFMA provided feedback on industry costs in its Consolidated Audit Trail White Paper.
 The association group stated that the industry is likely to face costs related to upgrading the regulatory reporting infrastructure.
 SIFMA highlighted that additional costs borne will be distributed across the front office, middle office, customer master data, compliance and risk and data management.
 Additionally, in February 2012, the FIF conducted a study to assess the costs associated with the implementation of OATS.
-The FIF cost model, most importantly the effort expended on business analysis and testing as part of the implementation effort.
+The assummary of the study, FIF highlights that "future estimates of cost should consider the FIF cost model, most importantly the effort expended on business analysis and testing as part of the implementation effort."
 One key view presented by the DAG was that retiring legacy systems will likely reduce costs to the industry, given their redundancies with the CAT.
 However, the FIF highlighted that existing timelines do not take into account costs associated with concurrent reporting for existing regulatory reporting and new regulatory requirements associated with the Central Repository.
 Additional detail around the plan to retire existing regulatory reports can be found in Appendix C, Section C.9.